 Hi, my name is Hols.
 I provide creative self-care coaching to the STRESSED OUT so that they can build #Resilience & heal.
 I’m a Registered Nurse, published writer & poet, mental health advocate, playlist enthusiast, art journal junkie, mom, and founder of The Therapeutic Nurse™.

 I teach therapeutic art techniques and mindfulness activities to nurses, professionals at risk for burnout, stressed out students, overwhelmed parents and caregivers, as well as the marginalized populations in our communities such as the homeless, sex workers, LGBTQ+, refugees, chronically ill, terminally ill, and the elderly.

 Art, writing, and mindfulness helped raise a voice inside of me that I suppressed for too long because I didn't believe I was worthy of #Resilience.
-My hope to illuminate therapeutic living for those souls ready to rise from the ashes.
+My hope is to illuminate therapeutic living for those souls ready to rise from the ashes.

 After a research focus of creative art interventions across the lifespan at Duke University, I earned a Bachelor of Science in Nursing.
 I also hold a B.A. in Journalism and M.A. in Political Science from Eastern Illinois University.